IRAS-HKA/aip_coordinator/README.md

 - [x] finish PortHandler and rename XMLDefinition
 - [ ] Add general doc with purpose of this repo
 - [ ] Add instructions how to add new nodes
+- [ ] Finish refactoring of lagacy nodes with new style
+- [x] Add cpp debugger for ros nodes and launch files (ROS extension has to be installed)

 ## Port from FOXY to HUMBLE:
 - declare_parameter needs a type argument `this->declare_parameter("my_str", rclcpp::PARAMETER_STRING);`